FOX FAMILY CARE

 certain type of other exotic animals through shipping, with

 no problem.
-One of the members on Sybil's Message board will ship
+A couple members on Sybil's Message board will ship

 When buying a fox, I don't recommend buying a fox kit older than 5-6 weeks of age.